-If the other driver was drunk in a car accident that injured you or damaged your vehicle, you might file a personal injury claim or lawsuit against the driver or the driver’s auto insurance company to recover compensation for your injuries or financial losses.
+If the other driver was a drunk driver in a car accident that injured you or damaged your vehicle, you can file a personal injury claim or lawsuit against the driver or the driver’s auto insurance company to recover compensation for your injuries or financial losses.
 Along with filing a claim, you must also prove the other driver’s impairment at the time of the crash.

 Proving the Driver Who Caused the Accident Was Drunk